DropB1t/kodi/broker/services/emotions/README.md

-Guarda il README in riconoscimentoPersona
+Guarda il README in people